 Step 2: Cream together the butter and sugar until smooth.
 Beat in the eggs one at a time, then stir in the vanilla.
-Add your baking soda to batter along with a tad bit of salt.
-Stir in your flour, chocolate chips, oatmeal and optional walnuts.
+Add your baking soda to the batter along with a tad bit of salt.
+Stir in your flour, chocolate chips, oatmeal, and optional walnuts.
 Once all mixed together, drop large spoonfuls (or small ones) onto a greased baking pan or on cookie sheets.

-Step 3: Bake for about 9 – 11 minutes in your preheated oven until edges are a nice warm brown (depending on how chewy or crunchy you like your cookies!)
+Step 3: Bake for about 9 – 11 minutes in your preheated oven until the edges are a nice warm brown (depending on how chewy or crunchy you like your cookies!)

 Step 4: Send us a virtual cookie on social!
 Tag us using #GotPrint